-Additionally, the unexpected county unemployment rate is only valid as exogenous variation of idiosyncratic shocks if it provides marginal variation to family resources once life-cycle factors and economy-wide shocks are accounted for.
-This might not be case if families do not value aggregated information or if incorporate it slowly in their decisions (see Pischke, 1995).
+First, local business cycles should provide marginal variation to family resources once aggregated shocks are accounted for.
+This might not be the case if families do not value local information or if incorporate it slowly in their decisions (see Pischke, 1995).
 For example, if a worker is laid-off he might not recognize immediately if this is due to his own performance, firm specific conditions or local recession.
-But, as the level of information used here is set a much more disaggregated level than economy wide conditions, local labor market shocks are more likely to impact directly individuals than nation-wide changes, while providing cross-sectional and time-series exogenous variation.
-Therefore, this strategy assumes that at county level consumption/income is part of consumers' information set (as in Deaton and Paxson, 1994, and Blundell and Preston, 1998).
+But, as the level of information used here is set a much more disaggregated level than economy wide conditions, local labor market shocks are likely to impact individuals.
+Therefore, this strategy assumes that at county level consumption/income is part of consumers' information set (as in Deaton and Paxson, 1994, and Blundell and Preston, 1998).32